 Using data helps you better understand your employees and create a unique employee experience.

 Making Smarter, More Informed Decisions

-Today, data can help Human Resources Professionals make more informed decisions around recruitment, employee satisfaction, productivity and engagements, thus build a more sustainable workforce.
+Today, data can help Human Resources Professionals make more informed decisions around recruitment, employee satisfaction, productivity, and engagement, thus build a more sustainable workforce.
 Through surveys and data, employers can, for example, discover what tools benefits resonate with their employees, how engaged they are with colleagues, what training programs employees want, and then tailor the experience accordingly.

 In Deloitte’s 2017 Global Human Capital Trends, it was revealed that only 22% of HR executives reported that their companies were excellent at building a differentiated employee experience.
 The risk of not providing an employee experience that resonates?
 Your employees will simply go elsewhere.

 As explained in the Benify e-book The New Employee Experience: How to maximise and optimise every step of the employee journey, it’s imperative for employers to treat employees like customers.
 A Wired article titled 10 Ways to Use Big Data to Get to Know Your Customers Better shares: “We are in what Forrester Research calls “The Age of the Customer,” where customers, not companies, are driving business decisions”.
 Employers, just like businesses, must truly understand their customers’ experience and behavior in order to succeed.

 Want to learn more about how you can build a sustainable employment strategy and how data can assist you in creating a unique employee experience?
 Download our whitepaper How to Implement a Sustainable Employment Strategy in a Data-Driven Way.